dancer1325/terraform/website/docs/language/modules/README.md

   - **remote module**
     - := module which is loaded from a remote source
     - *Example:* Terraform Registry, SCV, HTTP URLs, Terraform Cloud, Terraform Enterprise
+- best practices
+  - === (in programming languages) libraries / packages / modules
+    - → same benefits
+  - `terraform-<PROVIDER>-<NAME>`
+    - provider naming
+    - Follow it previously to publish it
+  - Design your configuration from the scratch, to add modules
+  - Use it, although it’s used just by you and no idea to publish it
+  - Look for existing one’s in Terraform Registry